Jill Heinerth

 Jill Heinerth (born 1965) is a Canadian cave diver, underwater explorer, writer, photographer and film-maker.
-She has made TV series for PBS, National Geographic Channel and the BBC, consulted on movies for directors including James Cameron, written several books and produced documentaries including We Are Water and Ben's Vortex, about the disappearance of Ben McDaniel.
+She has made TV series for PBS, National Geographic Channel and the BBC, consulted on movies for directors including James Cameron, and written several books and produced documentaries, including We Are Water and Ben's Vortex, about the disappearance of Ben McDaniel.

 Early life and education

 As a child, Heinerth was inspired by Jacques Cousteau's television series.
 In 5th grade, she gave a Science Fair project about mysterious disappearances in the Bermuda Triangle.
 She gained a Bachelor of Fine Arts in Visual Communications Design at York University, and ran a small graphic design agency in Toronto while teaching scuba in Lake Huron's port of Tobermory in the evenings.
+In 2023 Heinerth was awarded an honorary PhD from Victoria University in the University of Toronto.